How I Built My Own Embedded Stripe Checkout on a Squarespace Page

 No redirect.

-No clunky third-party checkout page.
+No third-party cart page.

 And it worked.

-This tutorial walks through the basic setup.
+This tutorial walks through the setup.

 What we’re building